An active, adventurous and authentic English historic town: Visit Dover, Kent, in the Garden of England

 'An active, adventurous and authentic English historic town'

-Being immersed in history can, of course, be hungry work.
-So, as you’d expect from such a vibrant port town, there are plenty of places to rest and refuel.
-From fancy fine dining to good old fish & chips, Dover’s foodie scene includes something for everyone.
+Being immersed in history, adventure and outdoor pursuits is hungry work.
+As you’d expect from such a vibrant port town, there are plenty of places to eat in Dover - allowing you to rest and refuel.
+From fancy fine dining to good old fish & chips, Dover’s restaurants include something to suit everyone's tastes.
+Browse our list of eating establishments in Dover and take your pick.

 Live Webcam: View of Dover beach, harbour, castle and White Cliffs with Dover Sea Safari, via Skyline Webcams.